 Because of the shorter lifespan of our pets, we stress the importance of physical examinations every 6 months.
 All body systems are checked from head to paw.
 Every animal will receive an ear, eye, and skin exam, oral cavity check, and a thoracic exam, which involves listening to the heart and lungs.
 Once yearly appropriate lab work will be performed for your pet, such as heartworm testing for dogs and intestinal parasite testing for dogs and cats.
-In senior patients, we recommend annual senior wellness lab work, which may allow us to diagnose a potential problem early before clinical signs occur.
+In middle aged and older patients, we recommend annual senior wellness lab work, which may allow us to diagnose a potential problem early before clinical signs occur.

 Puppy and Kitten Wellness Programs: